its-vccground/Guess-my-number/README.md

 You need to create 10 helpers, 3 sensors, 2 Scripts and 1 Automation.

-Step 1: In your Home Assistant config folder, create a new folder named www (if you havn't already) and paste all eight pictures of the number cards in it.
+Step 1: Download the ZIP.
+In your Home Assistant config folder, create a new folder named www (if you havn't already) and paste all eight pictures of the number cards in it.

 Step 2: Go to Settings/Devices&Services/Helpers and create eight different toggle helpers (Card A to Card H), Another toggle helper with name (Start) and another with name (Show my Number).